nspcc-dev/neofs-api/proto-docs/container.md

 <a name="neo.fs.v2.container.GetExtendedACLResponse.Body"></a>

 ### Message GetExtendedACLResponse.Body
-Get Extended ACL Response body can be empty if the requested container did not have Extended ACL Table attached or Extended ACL was not allowed at container creation.
+Get Extended ACL Response body can be empty if the requested container does not have Extended ACL Table attached or Extended ACL has not been allowed at the time of container creation.

 | Field | Type | Label | Description |